-Although we have adopted our Global Code of Conduct and use the services of third-party audit firms to monitor compliance with these terms, some of our independent suppliers may not be in complete compliance with our guidelines at all times.
-The violation of labor or other laws by any of our key independent suppliers or the divergence of an independent supplier's labor practices from those generally accepted by us as ethical could interrupt or otherwise disrupt the shipment of finished merchandise or damage our reputation.
+With the recent developments associated with the Uyghur Forced Labor Prevention Act ("UFLPA"), US Customs and Border Protection has been tasked with reinforcing laws related to the prevention of forced labor associated with imported goods, especially in goods containing cotton, such as apparel.
+In doing so, expectations for our suppliers have increased and not all of our independent suppliers may be in complete compliance with our guidelines at all times.
+The violation of labor or other laws by any of our key independent suppliers or the divergence of an independent supplier's labor practices from those generally accepted by us as ethical is not accepted and could interrupt or otherwise disrupt the shipment of finished merchandise or damage our reputation, which may also have a material adverse impact on our operations, financial condition and results of operations.